Software Won’t Always Solve Your Access Recertification Problem

 Software comes with a whole range of issues that require people to manage.
 Initially, there’s the onboarding of applications, which isn’t always easy due to data quality issues.

 And if you’re not hiring new people to help with these problems, then you might be left with colleagues inexperienced in recertification holding the bag.
 Alternatively, experienced operational staff can step in, but this will leave other gaps that require backfilling.
-Either way, there’s going to be additional costs in training staff and managing the tool.
+Either way, there are going to be additional costs in training staff and managing the tool.

 Now, not all of these issues magically go away if you don’t use software.
 We have to deal with many of them in the clients that use our service.
 But having direct access to our team ensures the support of people who have seen it all before and know how to deal with any issues.